Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Correlation of LI with GNN performance

 We use \textbf{GCN}~\cite{kipf2016semi}, \textbf{GraphSAGE}~\cite{hamilton2017inductive}, \textbf{GAT}~\cite{velivckovic2017graph} and \textbf{Graph Transformer (GT)}~\cite{shi2020masked} as representative GNN architectures for our experiments.
 For GraphSAGE, we use the version with the mean aggregation function and do not use the node sampling technique used in the original paper.
-We augment all models with skip connections~\cite{he2016deep}, layer normalization~\cite{ba2016layer}, and GELU activation functions~\cite{hendrycks2016gaussian}.
-For all models, we use two message-passing layers and a hidden dimension of 512.
+For all models, we add a two-layer MLP after every graph neighborhood aggregation layer and further augment all models with skip connections~\cite{he2016deep}, layer normalization~\cite{ba2016layer}, and GELU activation functions~\cite{hendrycks2016gaussian}.
+For all models, we use two graph neighborhood aggregation layers and hidden dimension of 512.
 We use Adam~\cite{kingma2014adam} optimizer with a learning rate of $3 \cdot 10^{-5}$ and train for 1000 steps, selecting the best step based on the validation set performance.
 We use a dropout probability of 0.2 during training.
 Our models are implemented using PyTorch~\cite{paszke2019pytorch} and DGL~\cite{wang2019deep}.

-\subsection{Synthetic Data Based on SBM model}
+\subsection{Synthetic data based on SBM model}

 In Figure~\ref{fig:graphsage} of the main text, we show the results for GraphSAGE.
-In Figure~\ref{fig:two_plots} we additionally plot the dependence of GraphSAGE accuracy on homophily and label informativeness.
-It can be seen that the model's accuracy is much better correlated with label informativeness than with homophily.
+In Figure~\ref{fig:two_plots}, we additionally plot the dependence of GraphSAGE accuracy on homophily and label informativeness.
+It can be seen that the model's accuracy is much more correlated with label informativeness than with homophily.
 The results for GCN, GAT, and GT are presented in Figures~\ref{fig:gcn}, \ref{fig:gat}, and~\ref{fig:gt}, respectively.
-As can be seen, the performance of all models generally follows the same patterns, and $\mathrm{LI}$ is a better predictor of model performance than homophily.
+As can be seen, the performance of all models generally follows the same pattern, and $\mathrm{LI}$ is a better predictor of model performance than homophily.
 In particular, when $\mathrm{LI}$ is high, all models achieve high accuracy even if homophily is negative.
 Recall that we provide Spearman correlation coefficients between model accuracy and adjusted homophily or $\mathrm{LI}$ in Table~\ref{tab:correlations-sbm}.

-\subsection{Semi-Synthetic Data from~\citet{ma2021homophily}}
+\subsection{Semi-synthetic data from~\cite{ma2021homophily}}